TOGETHER

 Who is involved in the Starfish Pack Program?

 Community partnerships are key to making this program successful.
 School District 22 and School District 83 staff identify possible students at risk and arrange for parental permission.
-Save On Foods provides food at cost and the Wayside transports the food to the packing location.
+Save-On-Foods provides food at cost and transports the food to the packing location.
 Kalamalka Rotary provides program oversight and support.

 We are grateful for the many individuals, businesses and families that help to support our program and cover the cost of the food.
 We are also appreciative of the many businesses and organizations that have fundraised on our behalf.
 It really does take a community to help address food insecurity in our communities.